 The Evans School is committed to substantive inclusion and equity and continually works to increase our awareness and understanding of ourselves and the communities we serve.
 To effectively serve the public, we must be exposed to multiple perspectives including physical, cultural, intellectual, and economic diversity.
 We act on this commitment through our:

 - Diversity Committee, which brings together students, staff, and faculty to promote diversity and inclusion in curricular and co-curricular activities and in the recruitment of students, faculty, and staff

-- Student Interest Groups focused on diversity and social justice, including Partnership for Community and Diversity and Out in Public (LGBTQA), and Evans-People of Color.
+- Student Interest Groups focused on diversity and social justice, including Partnership for Community and Diversity, Out in Public (LGBTQA), and Evans-People of Color.

 - Active pursuit of the Network of Schools of Public Policy, Affairs, and Administration (NASPAA) accreditation standards for promoting diversity in faculty recruitment and the student community.